freshcom/freshcom-api-reference/content/topics.md

 ## Custom Data

 FreshCom API allow you to add custom data to any resources you create.
-Custom Data can be any valid json object.
+Custom Data can be any valid JSON object.
 Custom Data can be translated as well.

 #### Example Request for adding Custom Data